tlk999/tingbot.com/_posts/2017-01-19-023 - Shape the future of Tingbot.md

 author: Ken

 image: /images/blog/023.jpg
-description: The Tingbot launch has been fantastic, and now we’re looking to the future!
-So we’d like to ask a favour from you: to help us make Tingbot better…
+description: "The Tingbot launch has been fantastic, and now we’re looking to the future!
+So we’d like to ask a favour from you: to help us make Tingbot better…"
 ---

 ![](/images/blog/023-1.jpg)